Are you looking for the best eCommerce email examples? You’ve come to the right place!

 Glossier Abandoned Cart Email

-Glossier comes right out and tells shoppers that this particular email is automatically sent because they left things in their cart.
+Glossier immediately tells shoppers that this email is automatically sent because they left things in their cart.
 It’s a funny and refreshingly honest approach that plays well with online shoppers.

-We’d suggest that Glossier do some testing to see if they get better results by including an image of the item that’s in the cart.
-Aside from that, the email is on brand, eye-catching, and to the point.
+We’d suggest that Glossier do some testing to see if they get better results by including an image of the item in the cart.
+Aside from that, the email is on-brand, eye-catching, and to the point.

 Birchbox Abandoned Cart Email

-We really like this abandoned cart email from Birchbox.
-They hit on one of the important reasons that a customer abandons items in their cart: the customer just realized they don’t want the item that’s in there.
+We like this abandoned cart email from Birchbox.
+They hit on one of the important reasons that a customer abandons items in their cart: they just realized they don’t want the item in there.

-Birchbox shows the shopper the items in their cart, but also includes a recommendation for a different, related product.
+Birchbox shows the shopper the items in their cart and includes a recommendation for a different, related product.